asadmshah/PermissionsPasser/README.md

 - I'm sure the test applications leak all over the place.

-- I also don't know why I called the library an SDK, I should probably change that.

 - Currently only Last Location, Request Location Updates, and Read SMS Inbox functionality.
 Need to add more.

 # Usage